mkhalid578/Muhammed-Chhun-Blog/README.md

 ##Additional Remarks
 There are 45 operators in the C Language, and 13 of those operators have a side-effect.

-#How to Download and Run
+# How to Download and Run
-To download this lovely piece of code:
+## To download this lovely piece of code:
-1. Go on our github repository (www.github.com/oplS16projects/Muhammed-Chhun-Blog/)
+* Go on our github repository (www.github.com/oplS16projects/Muhammed-Chhun-Blog/)
-2.
+* Download all the files within the repository to your local machine
+* on a Mac, on Finder go to "Go To Folder"
+* Type this is in: /Applications/Racket v6.4/share/pkgs/web-server-lib/web-server/default-web-root/htdocs/
+* Go into the servlet folder
+* Copy the css, dist, images, src, and webpages folders into that directory
+* Copy the test.rkt, model.rkt, and Gruntfile.js also into the same directory.
+* Now that we have the necessary files, we can open up the test.rkt file
+* Hit Run at the top right, and HTML webpage should pop up into a browser
+* You will not be created wit the website and blog as freely as you would like.

 Include what file to run, what to do with that file, how to interact with the app when its running, etc.